Har Ki Dun Trek: A doorway to ancient Himalayan villages

 From Seema, walk straight towards a bridge over Thamsa and get onto the left side of the valley.
 From here, look for a small cemented bridge some 60 metres above you.
 There is a small broken trail that connects to this bridge.
 Soon, you will connect with the level trail coming from Osla on the left.
 It goes straight ahead and will lead to Har-ki-dun.

-Start the day’s trek by heading to Osla village, which involves crossing the bridge and walking alongside the river till you reach Osla.
+Continue on the trail by heading to Osla village, which involves crossing the bridge and walking alongside the river till you reach Osla.

 Osla is a small village, about 8,500 ft above sea level.
 It is famous for a Someshwar Temple.
 Some people say it is the temple of Someshwar Devta (an avatar of Lord Shiva).
 The architecture of this temple is a wonder in itself.
 The villagers of Osla are proud of two things – one, living in the Himalayas and two, their satellite phone.
 Spend some time here and explore the village before moving on.